yudong-vislab/SeSMap-frontend/README.md

-# KnowledgeSubspace-frontend
+# SeSMap-frontend

-A Vue-based hex-map visualization for multi-subspace semantic analysis.
+An LLM-Powered Visual Analytics System for Semantic Subspace Exploration.
 It renders countries and conflict regions on a hex grid, supports interactive selection (click/drag/route/flight), and shows per-cell tooltips listing all MSUs present in that HSU.

 Features